Goldman Sachs funds invest in DONG Energy, seek IPO

-COPENHAGEN (Reuters) - Goldman Sachs (GS.N) and two Danish pension funds are to buy a combined 26 percent stake in Danish state-owned oil and gas group DONG Energy for 11 billion Danish crowns ($2.00 billion) and plan an IPO for the firm, the companies said.
+COPENHAGEN (Reuters) - Two funds managed by Goldman Sachs (GS.N) and two Danish pension funds will between them buy 26 percent in Danish state-owned oil and gas group DONG Energy for 11 billion Danish crowns ($2.00 billion) and plan an IPO for the firm, the companies said.

-The investment via a capital increase will allow DONG DOENRY.UL to strengthen its balance sheet and pursue an ambition to become a leading player in offshore wind energy.
+Credit analysts said the investment, via a capital increase, could lead to a review of the negative outlook on DONG's credit rating.
+It will allow DONG DOENRY.UL to strengthen its balance sheet, hit by falling electricity demand due to the economic crisis and competition from cheap coal, and pursue its ambition to become a leading player in offshore wind energy.

 Already European market leader with 2 gigawatts of offshore wind power installed in Denmark, Britain and Germany, DONG wants to more than triple that to 6.5 gigawatt by 2020, its CEO told Reuters in August.

-"Once the agreement is finalized, the company can also in the future invest significantly in offshore wind turbines and exploration and production of oil and gas," Danish Finance Minister Bjarne Corydon said in a statement.
+"Once the agreement is finalized, the company can also in the future invest significantly in offshore wind turbines and exploration and production of oil and gas," Danish Finance Minister Bjarne Corydon said in a statement on Wednesday.

-The deal would see the state's ownership reduced from around 81 percent to about 60 percent, and was based on a valuation of 31.5 billion crowns ($5.74 billion) before the capital increase.
+The deal would see the state's ownership reduced from around 81 percent to about 60 percent.

-DONG and its new investors said in a statement they would seek an initial public offering when conditions are right.
+DONG and its new investors said in a statement they would seek an initial public offering when conditions were right.

 But they added that if an IPO has not been completed following the release of financial statements for the 2017 financial year, the new investors would have the option to sell their shares back to the Danish State on pre-agreed terms.
 It gave no further detail on the sell-back clause.